Latest news:

 A LUB creates regulation based on OCP policy

-A LUB is developed in alignment with and OCP policy, turning high level vision into local regulation.
+A LUB is developed in alignment with an OCP policy, turning high level vision into local regulation.
 A Land Use Bylaw implements the community vision included in the OCP on the ground by regulating the use and development of land, and the construction of buildings on the land.

 The Salt Spring Island Official Community Plan and Land Use Bylaw update project aims to refresh 1999/2008 policy and regulation through a community driven process to identify and implement current and flexible options to address current housing gaps.
 Through this exercise, LTC will remain committed to implementing solutions in line with: